 The earliest history of Bottom Dollar Stores seems to have been unfortunately lost to time.
-However, I have been able to confirm that among the earliest locations were Rosenberg, and Galveston which only lasted around 10 years.
-The stores were true discount department stores.
-With the earliest incarnations resembling Gibson’s locations of the time in terms of item selection and price point.
-As time went on the size and selection of Bottom Dollar locations grew.
-At some point, Bottom Dollar integrated leased clothing departments which were operated by K-Wolen.
+However, among the earliest locations were Rosenberg and Galveston, which only lasted around ten years.
+The company quite obviously seeked out areas in which other Discount Department stores had yet to setup shop.
+While Bottom Dollar was not shy about other locals, they were not trying to take on Kmart or Target.
+The earliest locations were true discount department stores with a mix of hard and softlines.
+To help supplement Lebow’s limited selection, he would contract out certain departments.
+Including things like clothing, which was operated by K-Wolen, and shoes.
+As time went on, the size and selection of Bottom Dollar locations grew.
+Innoavative Items like food, and a pharmacy were provided by the leasing system.
 By 1969 Bottom Dollar was up to 6 locations with the addition of Port Lavaca.
-The stores were all served out of a distribution center which was located behind Schlumberger’s plant off of I-45.
-By the 1970s the company had outgrown its original headquarters and found refuge in a newly constructed combination offices, warehouse, and distribution center.
-This new facility even featured a direct rail connection and was located in the Spring Branch area off Tidwell.
+These six stores continued to be served out of the same distribution center as the wholesale business.
+By the 1970s, the company had outgrown its original headquarters and found refuge in a newly constructed combination offices, warehouse, and distribution center.
 The jump in capability helped to fuel another expansion with larger stores featuring new amenities.
-Some larger locations even featured amenities like a photo counter and space leased to a pharmacy.
-With services like these Bottom Dollar, was able to successfully compete with competitors like Wal-Mart who were quickly encroaching on their territory.
+Some larger locations even featured amenities like a photo counter, which put Bottom Dollar above chains like Gibson’s while still being much smaller in scope and size.
+With services like these Bottom Dollar helped make them attractive against competitors like Wal-Mart.
+Although their previously untouched territory was being quickly encroached upon.

-The first “new” Bottom Dollar to open was Alvin in 1972.
-This location was clearly different from the original stores, which were essentially built as metal barns, and covered in a brick facade.
-The new stores were built with flat roofs like other big box stores of the time.
-The stores also featured truck wells allowing 18 wheelers to back into the store and unload improving efficiency.
+Around the 1970s Bottom Dollar would begin to open a newer type of stores.
+These locations were clearly different from the original stores, which were essentially built as metal barns and covered in a brick facade.
+The new stores were built with cinderblock walls and flat roofs like other big box stores of the time.
+The stores also featured truck wells allowing 18-wheelers to back into the store and unload, improving efficiency.
 The new stores would be Cuero, Wharton, Bay City, and finally Angleton.
-Bottom Dollar would top out at 11 locations built, ranging from ~1962-1979 the stores were very different from each other, but all formed a cohesive chain with about 8-9 stores all operating simultaneously.
+Bottom Dollar would top out at 11 locations built, ranging from ~1962-1979 the stores were very different from each other, but all formed a cohesive chain with about 8-9 stores ever operating simultaneously.
 Bottom Dollar had its own share of the spotlight a few times.
-Early on the company was involved in a Blue Law dispute where they were fined for selling prohibited items (a toy) on Sunday.
+Early on, the company was involved in a Blue Law dispute where they were fined for selling prohibited items (a toy) on Sunday.
 Joseph Lebow the owner would be fined for this, in a time when most companies were given a blind eye in terms of blue law sales.
 In a more positive light, Bottom Dollar’s most desirable location would turn out to be the Angleton store which was leased to Wal-Mart from 1983-1994 by Lebow.
 In 1983 the final concept associated with Bottom Dollar would debut, a membership warehouse store named Club Warehouse.
-This was operated out of Bottom Dollar’s actual warehouse and offered either yearly memberships or the option for non-members to purchase items with a surcharge added on.
+This was operated out of Bottom Dollar’s Houston-based warehouse and offered either yearly memberships or the option for non-members to purchase items with a surcharge added on.

-The Club Warehouse concept would last until 1986 when it along with all but two Bottom Dollar locations were closed.
-With only Port La Vaca and Clute remaining, Bottom Dollar began to wind down operations.
-It is unclear exactly why the decision was made, however in most cases Lebow owned the property and as is the case with Wal-Mart continued to lease back his empty space to other retailers, sometimes fellow discounters!
-By the end of 1987 the final Bottom Dollar stores shut down, and their properties were put on the market.
-Lebow would continue as landlord until his passing in 2001 when it seems most properties were sold off.
+The Club Warehouse concept would last until 1986, when the single location, along with all but two Bottom Dollar stores, were closed.
+Port La Vaca and Clute would remain open only for a short while as Bottom Dollar began to wind down operations.
+While it is unclear exactly why the decision was made, it was not unexpected.
+The issues of leased departments not being responsive to merchandise requests and, more importantly, the prices had caused Woolworth’s backed Woolco out of business just three years prior.
+While this was an unfortunate outcome in most cases, Lebow owned the property and continued to lease back his space to other retailers, sometimes fellow discounters, like the Wal-Mart mentioned above.
+By the end of 1987, the final Bottom Dollar stores shut down, and their properties were put on the market.
+Lebow would continue as landlord until his passing in 2001, when it seems most properties were sold off.
 It seems that Lebow may have simply come to the realization that you make much easier and more consistent money as a landlord than a tenant.